Bob Chappuis

-Early years
+Early life

 Chappuis was born and raised in Toledo, Ohio, the son of Mary Ellen (née Burchell) and Sylvan Francis Chappuis.
 His father—who had played quarterback for Denison University, which is located near Columbus, Ohio— was an executive with a porcelain products company in Toledo.
 Chappuis graduated from DeVilbiss High School where he was a star football player.
 When it came time to choose a college, his father said his only preference for his son was that he not attend Ohio State.
 Chappuis could not provide much of an explanation for his father's preference: "Dad just didn't like Ohio State."

 Chappuis played in nine games for Michigan as a sophomore in 1942, contributing 220 yards rushing, 358 yards passing, and 30 yards receiving.
 In his first game as a college halfback, Chappuis completed seven of eighteen passes for a gain of 80 yards, and also rushed for 49 yards in a 9–0 win over the Great Lakes Naval Training Station.
 Chappuis' predecessor as Michigan's halfback, Heisman Trophy winner Tom Harmon, completed seven passes in a single game only three times in three years, a feat accomplished by Chappuis in his first game.